THE HUON VALLEY GROVE OF GIANTS

 WALKING TRACKS

 Essentially there is one main walking track with an optional short track and a side track to Lathamus Keep.
+We recommend you download the image below and keep it on your phone as a reference while walking.

 UPDATE OCTOBER 2023 - Walking tracks have been updated to improve navigability and reduce environmental impacts.
 Tracks have been moved away from the base of trees to limit the impact on the critical root zone.
 A phytophthora wash station has been installed to help prevent the spread of microscopic pathogens that can kill trees.